Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Introduction

-Here, we present SLI scatterometry, which allows measurements of full scattering patterns for each image pixel at once: Making use of an LED display with individually controllable LEDs (instead of the masked light source used in previous angular SLI measurements), we realize scatterometry measurements for whole brain tissue samples, providing detailed information about the tissue substructure and enabling an exact determination of the individual (crossing) nerve fiber directions.
-To validate our results, we compare the measured scattering patterns to previous measurements with coherent Fourier scatterometry \cite{menzel2020-BOEx} and angular SLI measurements \cite{menzel2021}, see Sec.\ \ref{sec:comparison}.
+Here, we present \textit{SLI scatterometry}, which allows measurements of full scattering patterns for each image pixel at once: Making use of an LED display with individually controllable LEDs (instead of the masked light source used in previous angular SLI measurements), we realize scatterometry measurements for whole brain tissue samples, providing detailed information about the tissue substructure and enabling a more exact determination of the individual (crossing) nerve fiber directions.
+We show that the measured scattering patterns are comparable to those obtained from previous measurements with coherent Fourier scatterometry \cite{menzel2020-BOEx}, agree with predictions from simulation studies \cite{menzel2020}, and are compatible with fiber directions derived from angular SLI measurements \cite{menzel2021}, see Sec.\ \ref{sec:comparison}.
+We demonstrate that, in contrast to the line profiles obtained from angular SLI, the scattering patterns provide full structural information of the tissue (including information about the out-of-plane fiber angle) and yield reliable fiber orientations also at image borders because the center position of the patterns can be easily determined.
 Finally, we present SLI scatterometry measurements of a human brain section with 3 \textmu m in-plane resolution (Sec.\ \ref{sec:human-section}), and demonstrate that our technique enables new insights into the nerve fiber architecture of human brain tissue structures.